-It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be hard.
-Unfortunately, that’s definitely the case in Lisbon as well.
+It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be challenging.

 - Lisbon International – Accommodation